 Leukemia-Commonly as Blood Cancer

-Many types of leukemia exist.
+Leukemia Blood Cancer[/caption] <p>Many types of leukemia exist.
 Some forms of leukemia are more common in children.
-Other forms occur mostly in adults.
-Also Leukemia usually involves the white blood cells.
-Your white blood cells are potent infection fighters — they normally grow and divide in an orderly way, as your body needs them.
-But in people with leukemia, the bone marrow produces an excessive amount of abnormal white blood cells, which don’t function properly.
+Leukemia usually involves the white blood cells.
+Your white blood cells are potent infection fighters — they normally grow and divide in an orderly way, as your body needs themin people with leukemia, the bone marrow produces an excessive amount of abnormal white blood cells, which don’t function properly.

 Causes of Leukemia